6 Ways To Eat Truffles in Sydney This Winter

 Intensity separates the white and black truffle.
 White truffle is universally considered the most highly-prized truffle.
 White truffle has an intense taste and smell, so that only few grams are needed to season a dish.
 White truffle shows intense aromatics with an enveloping scent of mushroom or Parmesan cheese.

 Fine black truffle is more subtle in flavour and can be used in higher quantities.
-The fine black truffle or Tuber Melanosporum Vittadini, is also known as the truffle of Norcia, Spoleto or truffle de Périgord and it has a scent that’s intense profile, but on that’s more aromatic and fruity.
+The fine black truffle or Tuber Melanosporum Vittadini, is also known as the truffle of Norcia, Spoleto or truffle de Périgord and it has a scent that’s intense in profile, but one that’s more aromatic and fruity.

 The black truffle has high culinary qualities derived from its organoleptic characteristics.
 With heat, its aroma and flavours are not diminished, making it much more suitable for cooking.
 Black truffle pairs well with Mediterranean foods such as olive oil, polenta and pasta.
 It is widely used in hot appetisers, meat and egg-based main courses, but it is also excellent when eaten raw.